 One balmy summer evening when MPs attempted to remove black soldiers from the local pub “Ye olde Hob Inn” a brawl broke out.
 An off-duty British soldier called out “why do you want to arrest them?
 They have done nothing wrong?”
 In the melee that ensued the Brits sided with the black soldiers.
 The situation quickly escalated.
 Within hours a full-scale riot was on hand.
 Black soldiers began firing at regular white troops brought in as reinforcements.

 The brief but violent gun battle left one dead and seven severely wounded.
 Twenty black GIs were arrested and at the ensuing closed court-martial were sentenced to up to 15 years each.
 An outcry from the British, however, embarrassed senior American officers into reducing most of the charges.
 Remarkably within a year, most were back on active service.

 Jim Crow bit by John Bull

-Ollie Stewart, a correspondent for the ‘Afro-American’ described the reaction to black soldiers during those days in Britain: “The English people show our lads every possible courtesy and some of them, accustomed to ill will, harsh words, and artificial barriers, seem slightly bewildered.
-They never had a chance to leave their Southern homes before, and therefore never realized there was a part of the world which was willing to forget a man’s colour and welcome him as a brother.”
+Ollie Stewart, a correspondent for the ‘Afro-American’, described the reaction to black soldiers during those days in Britain: “The English people show our lads every possible courtesy and some of them, accustomed to ill will, harsh words, and artificial barriers, seem slightly bewildered.
+They never had a chance to leave their Southern homes before, and therefore never realised there was a part of the world which was willing to forget a man’s colour and welcome him as a brother.”

 By the next war, in Korea, there was integration in most army units.

 As for the British?
 Well, they handled it with their usual sense of justice and good humour.
 No one would tell them who they should talk to.
 No one would tell them who they should dance with.
-Most importantly no one would tell them who to serve in their pubs!
+Most importantly, no one would tell them who to serve in their pubs!
 As one Britain sardonically remarked.

 “I Don’t mind the Yanks, but I can’t say I care for those white chaps they have brought with them!”